rmorehig/scumm-bar-twitter/README.md

 # Scumm Bar Twitter

 This app is inspired by a task I had to deliver for a technical interview.
-It's developed for learning purposes and simulates a Twitter like app for pirates.
+It's developed for learning purposes and simulates a Twitter like app.

 <h2>Tech Stack</h2>